Ractor - Ruby's Actor-like concurrent abstraction

 Closing Ractor's ports

-'s incoming port is closed, will raise an exception.- When the incoming queue is empty and incoming port is closed,
+is closed, will raise an exception.- When the queue connected to the port is empty and port is closed,

 raises an exception.
-If the incoming queue is not empty, it dequeues an object without exceptions.
+If the queue is not empty, it dequeues an object without exceptions.

 - When a Ractor terminates, the ports are closed automatically.